Tran-Thu-Le/safe-screening-old-and-new/README.md

-# Safe screening - Old and New
+# Safe Screening - Old and New

+**Author:** Thu-Le Tran
+**Status:** Ongoing project

-The document XXX aim to provide a comprehensive overview of safe screening techniques developed during the last 15 years.
+Please refer to `safe-screening-old-and-new.pdf` for an aimed-to-be comprehensive overview of _safe screening_ techniques developed during the last 15 years.

-This project is in development process.
+**Remarks:** Some files of this project are currently in private mode.